cubewebsites/c5-testimonials/README.md

 *2013-03-02*

 1. Fixed bug which was causing websites to load very slowly

 *2013-02-27*

 1. Caching now disabled so that "Random" display works correctly
-1.Added `Testimonial Date` field
+1. Added `Testimonial Date` field
-1.Can _Save and Add Another_ testimonial
+1. Can _Save and Add Another_ testimonial

 2012-08-27 - Initial Release